 Our research profile takes advantage of the group's interdisciplinary nature to tackle major challenges in many different areas of information security.
 Find out more about our research areas, or see our list of research groups below.
 Our dynamic research environment is supported by a range of research seminars and working groups.

-The ISG has more than 15 permanent research-active members of academic staff, as well as a number of distinguished visiting professors and consultants.
+The ISG has well over 20 permanent research-active members of academic staff, as well as a number of distinguished visiting professors and consultants.
 Alongside this, we have several postdoctoral researchers and a vibrant PhD student research community, including our Centre for Doctoral Training in Cyber Security for the Everyday.

 The Systems and Software Security Research Lab (S3 Lab) was founded in June 2018.